 Brands without significant problems to their online image have it easier than those that do.
 If a brand has no real problems online, they start from a level playing field and can allocate resources (time or money) to certain objectives in a more relaxed, evenhanded manner.
-Protecting a brand’s image online is almost always less expensive than cleaning up problems that have already occurred.
+Whether it's a global corporation like Apple, or a painter in Marin County, protecting a brand’s image online is almost always less expensive than cleaning up problems that have already occurred.

 If you manage a brand with some online problems...

 Brands with problems like bad reviews, a low cumulative review score, negative articles, a lack of good online content, or other problems must allocate resources differently.
 They must identify the problems and work to either remove them, change them, or make them less visible.
 Once things have been cleaned up, they can move on to protecting what they’ve earned.

 They’re looking at far more than just your website

 When people look for your brand online, they see much more than just your website.
 Brand marketers are usually primarily concerned with their flagship website, or those specifically developed for certain products or services.
 But consumers today know better.
 They know the brand controls their own website, so they look to the opinions of others to help make decisions.
 That need is what has fueled the review economy.

 Consumers also trust search engine results.
 They believe what search engines like Bing and Google, as well as Facebook, LinkedIn, Twitter and others show them is reliable.

 Finally, consumers can be a little lazy.
 Most people stay on the first page of search results.
 So if your brand controls not just its main website, but most of the results on the first pages of search results, you’ll own most of the brand message even if you don’t control much on pages further back.

 Action: Smart companies apply search promotion to other positive online content about their products and services even if they don’t own the site.
 Work to control, place, and promote more than just your main website.

 How to choose which online content to promote